abhicsmnnit/docker-compose-exercise/README.md

 ## What If I Still Can't Do It?
 No problem!
 You can talk to any one of us: Birju.s, Rajeev.s, Supriya.m, Sudheer.m, Prasad.p, Arnav.c, or Abhinav.ve.

 And if you are too shy to do even that, we'll anyway show you how to do this (and much more! :sunglasses:) in our next Docker Session.
-So stay tuned! :simple_smile:
+So stay tuned! :smiley: